Small-Blue-Development/the-blue-haired-girl-v1.0/README.md

 ---------------------------------------------------------------------------------------------------------------------------

-### This Repo is the beta
+### This Repo is the stable/current

-For the stable repo go to:
+For the stable repo go to: [GitHub](https://github.com/Small-Blue-Development/the-blue-haired-girl-v1.0)

+For the beta go to: [GitHub](https://github.com/justinyates887/)

 ---------------------------------------------------------------------------------------------------------------------------